mamedev/mame/docs/source/debugger/index.rst

 Introduction
 ------------

-MAME includes an interactive low-level debugger that target the emulated system.
-This can be a useful tool for diagnosing emulation issues, developing software to run on vintage systems, creating cheats, ROM hacking, or just looking at how software works.
+MAME includes an interactive low-level debugger that targets the emulated system.
+This can be a useful tool for diagnosing emulation issues, developing software to run on vintage systems, creating cheats, ROM hacking, or just investigating how software works.

 Use the ``-debug`` command line option to start MAME with the debugger activated.
 By default, pressing the tilde (**~**) during emulation